privilegeescalation/.org/content/how-it-works.md

 ## Candidates

-Anyone who identifies as transgender, trans identifying, or queer can become a candidate.
+Anyone in STEM who identifies as transgender, trans identifying, or queer can become a candidate.

 Anyone who applies for a sponsorship becomes a **candidate**.